orsonteodoro/oiledmachine-overlay/scripts/README.md

 1. The package contains only a live 9999 ebuild.
 2. The package requires to manually update the patches all the time for patched versions or any bump.
 3. If the *DEPENDs changes in the third component of a.b.c versioning, it is not recommended to use autobumping.
+4. If the upstream code quality is poor as in fails to build all the time or requires patching all the time, do not autobump.

 ```
 Contents of ${OILEDMACHINE_OVERLAY_ROOT}/${CATEGORY}/${PN}/autobump/description: